I will send out tubers, since the plant it dying down for winter.

 This is an easy to grow edible groundcover, ideal for the forest garden and permaculture!
-The edible tubers are harvested onece the frost kills the plant, unharvested roots come back in spring.
+The edible tubers are harvested once the frost kills the plant, unharvested roots come back in spring.
 The plant spreads but does not reproduce by seeds.
 It is a gourmet vegetable used raw and cooked, often in Chinese and Far Eastern recipes.
+I really like it stir fried and it looks great for a dinner party.

 Chinese artichoke wil grow in sun or part shade and prefers rich soils.